CW3E/Ensemble-DA-Cycling-Template/README.md

 as a self-contained directory structure in order to facilitate experiment replication.
 Example templates for a variety of simulation configurations are archived for a generic Atmospheric River case study in the following.

-### Archive of templates
+### Archives of templates
 At the path
 ```
 ${HOME}/cylc-src/valid_date_2022-12-28T00
 ```
-templates are provided for running a case study with the specified valid date of `2022-12-28T00` at which to end the forecast verification.
+templates are provided for running an ensemble forecast case study with the specified valid date of `2022-12-28T00` at which to end the forecast verification.
 Forecast initialization date times are cycled with the Cylc workflow manager and the forecast length is dynamically defined by the length of forecast time to the valid date of `2022-12-28T00`.
 Cylc and the source task driving scripts at